Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Professional opportunities for substance abuse counselors in Fresno include places like Touchstone Recovery Center, which has been helping people recover from addiction for more than 18 years.
 They offer residential inpatient care, a partial hospitalization program, an intensive outpatient program, and adolescent and family support services.

-The Salvation Army’s Adult Rehabilitation Center is another Fresno facility that’s been helping people experiencing addiction, serving the area for more than 100 years.
-The center offers free residential housing, work therapy, and group and individual therapy, along with housing and food.
+The Salvation Army’s Adult Rehabilitation Center is another Fresno facility helping people experiencing addiction, serving the area for more than 100 years.
+The center offers free residential housing, work therapy, and group and individual therapy, as well as meals.

 Substance Abuse Counselor Salary in California: Fresno, Los Angeles, San Francisco, San Diego, San Jose, and Sacramento